 This is being interpreted as a requirement for positive latching for both leaves of a pair.
 Section 8.1 – Security, addresses keying requirements, and states that keys used to access or operate elevators, escalators, and other types of conveying devices, must meet the following requirements:

-- Keys used to operate other locks in the building must not operate locks classified as Group 1 (Restricted), 2 (Authorized Personnel), 3 (Emergency Operation), or 4 (Other).
+- Keys used to operate other locks in the building must not operate locks classified as Security Group 1, 2, 3, or 4.

-- The same key may operate a group of doors within the same security group (Groups 1, 2, 3, or 4) but may not operate doors in other security groups, except keys for Group 1 doors may operate doors in other groups, and keys for Group 2 doors may operate doors in Groups 3 & 4.
+- The same key may operate a group of doors within the same security group (Groups 1, 2, 3, or 4) but may not operate doors in other security groups, except keys for Group 1 doors may operate doors in Groups 2, 3, and 4, and keys for Group 2 doors may operate doors in Groups 3 and 4.

-- Keys must be kept on the premises where they are available to the personnel in the assigned security group, but not accessible to the public.
+- Keys must be kept on the premises where they are readily accessible to the personnel in the assigned security group, but not accessible to the general public.